Topological modular forms and the absence of all heterotic global anomalies: Introduction

 for any spectrum $X$.
 With \PhysicsFact~\ref{fact:anomaly} in hand, we can now commence a systematic study of global anomalies of string theories.

 In this paper, we concentrate on heterotic string theory, which is one of the variants of string theories.
-For the purpose of this paper, heterotic string theory can be considered as an elaborate machinery which produces a quantum gravity theory from a given two-dimensional \Nequals{(0,1)} superconformal field theory (SCFT) with certain suitable properties.
-The anomaly of the two-dimensional theory is part of an input, and we would like to study the anomaly of the resulting quantum gravity theory.
+For the purpose of this paper, heterotic string theory can be considered as an elaborate machinery which produces a unitary $d$-dimensional quantum gravity theory from a given unitary two-dimensional \Nequals{(0,1)} superconformal field theory (SCFT) with certain suitable properties: